douglasgreen/outlines/computer_science.md

 ## Chapter 7: Operating Systems

-Welcome!
 In our journey through computer science, we've looked at programming, data structures, algorithms, and how software projects are managed.
 Now, in Chapter 7, we dive deeper into the system, exploring the crucial software layer that makes everything else possible: the **Operating System**, or OS.
 This is the software that manages your computer's hardware and provides the foundation upon which all other programs run.

 So, what exactly *is* an Operating System?
 Think of it as the **master controller or manager** of your computer.
 It's the system software – like Windows, macOS, Linux, iOS, or Android – that sits between the physical hardware (your processor, memory, disk drive) and the application programs you use (like web browsers or word processors).
 When you turn on your computer, the OS is the first major piece of software to load, and it stays running in the background, managing everything.